Ratio distribution

-A ratio distribution (also known as a quotient distribution) is a probability distribution constructed as the distribution of the ratio of random variables having two other known distributions.
+A ratio distribution (also known as a quotient distribution) is a probability distribution constructed as the distribution of the ratio (or quotient) of random variables having two other known distributions.

 Given two (usually independent) random variables X and Y, the distribution of the random variable Z that is formed as the ratio Z = X/Y is a ratio distribution.

 An example is the Cauchy distribution (also called the normal ratio distribution), which comes about as the ratio of two normally distributed variables with zero mean.

 Two other distributions often used in test-statistics are also ratio distributions: